Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/MigrationGuide.md

 This guide is intended to assist in the migration to version 4 of the Key Vault client library [`Azure.Security.KeyVault.Secrets`](https://www.nuget.org/packages/Azure.Security.KeyVault.Secrets) from version 3 of [`Microsoft.Azure.KeyVault`](https://www.nuget.org/packages/Microsoft.Azure.KeyVault).
 It will focus on side-by-side comparisons for similar operations between the two packages.

 Familiarity with the `Microsoft.Azure.KeyVault` library is assumed.
-For those new to the Key Vault client library for .NET, please refer to the [README](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/keyvault/Azure.Security.KeyVault.Secrets/README.md) and [Key Vault secrets samples](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/keyvault/Azure.Security.KeyVault.Secrets/samples) for the `Azure.Security.KeyVault.Secrets` library rather than this guide.
+For those new to the Key Vault client library for .NET, please refer to the [`Azure.Security.KeyVault.Secrets` README](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/keyvault/Azure.Security.KeyVault.Secrets/README.md) and [`Azure.Security.KeyVault.Secrets` samples](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/keyvault/Azure.Security.KeyVault.Secrets/samples) for the `Azure.Security.KeyVault.Secrets` library rather than this guide.

 ## Table of contents